tbranyen/backbone-boilerplate/readme.md

 and clean out all the unnecessary git remnants.

 If you would like to use the *ahem* awesome bundled build tool, you will need to install Node.js for your platform.
-Don't worry its super easy now!
+Don't worry!
+It's super easy now!
 If not, you can simply delete the build folder.

 Navigate to: http://nodejs.org/ and click Download.
 Once you've downloaded